-Pink Ribbon Bagels return to Panera Bread cafés from Oct.
-1 through Oct.
-31 to satisfy hunger cravings AND to raise money in honor of Breast Cancer Awareness Month.
+Pink Ribbon Bagels have returned to Panera Bread cafés through Oct.
+31 to raise money in honor of Breast Cancer Awareness Month.

 Covelli officials said in a release that throughout its eight-state footprint, the funds raised by the Pink Ribbon Bagel campaign and donated to partner organizations have been used to open new comprehensive breast cancer facilities, purchase mobile mammography units with 3D technology, develop education and outreach programs, provide transportation and assistance for those undergoing treatment, and support life-saving research for advancements in cancer treatment.